Kevin-Haigis-Lab/KrasAlleleCna/README.md

 In [Poulin *et al.*
 (2019)](http://cancerdiscovery.aacrjournals.org/content/early/2019/04/05/2159-8290.CD-18-1220),
-the authors studied the specific oncogenic properties of *KRAS* A146T mutations, a hotspot-mutation only found in colorectal adenocarcinma (CRC).
+the authors studied the specific oncogenic properties of *KRAS* A146T mutations, a hotspot-mutation only found in colorectal adenocarcinoma (CRC).
 For this paper, I was asked to find out whether there was a difference in the copy number of the mutant allele between human CRC patients with G12D (the most common *KRAS* oncogenic mutation) and A146T